harness/developer-hub/docs/platform/connectors/artifact-repositories/connect-to-harness-container-image-registry-using-docker-connector.md

 * [Use credentials for specific stages](#use-credentials-to-pull-harness-images-for-specific-stages)
 * [Pull images from a private registry](#pull-harness-images-from-a-private-registry)

-All of these options require [permissions](../../role-based-access-control/permissions-reference) to create, edit, and view connectors at the account [scope](/docs/platform/role-based-access-control/rbac-in-harness.md#permissions-hierarchy-scopes).
+To configure any of these options, you need [permissions](../../role-based-access-control/permissions-reference) to create, edit, and view connectors at the account [scope](/docs/platform/role-based-access-control/rbac-in-harness.md#permissions-hierarchy-scopes).

 :::tip Rate Limiting

-To prevent rate limiting or throttling issues when pulling images, configure the built-in Harness Image Docker connector to use credentials (instead of anonymous access) and pull images from GCR (instead of Docker Hub).
+To prevent rate limiting or throttling issues when pulling images, configure the built-in Harness Image Docker connector to use credentials (instead of anonymous access) and pull images from GCR or ECR (instead of Docker Hub).
 For instructions, go to [Configure Harness to always use credentials to pull Harness images](#configure-harness-to-always-use-credentials-to-pull-harness-images).

 :::